 So, before diving into the body of this survey, let’s take a small peek at how the company came to have a mind-boggling 5,200 stores.

 The story of AutoZone starts in Forrest City, Arkansas.
 J.R.
-Pitt Hyde III had just got his bachelor degree in economics.
+Pitt Hyde III had just got his bachelor’s degree in economics.
 His studies at the University of North Carolina gave him keen insight into how to run a business and how to be a successful entrepreneur.
-So what he did after graduation was join the family business: Malone & Hyde, Inc.
+So what he did after graduation joined the family business: Malone & Hyde, Inc.

 By 1986, despite a pretty slow start, the store had managed to do so well that it separated itself completely from Malone & Hyde.
-Naturally, the positions of CEO and Chairman of the newly founded company were filled by none other than Pitt himself.
+Naturally, the positions of CEO and Chairman of the newly founded company are by none other than Pitt himself.

-Under his leadership, AutoZone expanded to Alaska, Brazil, and strengthened its business in Maxico (AutoZone Mexico opened in 2003).
-As of 2013, the company sales are over $9 billion.
+Under his leadership, AutoZone expanded to Alaska, and Brazil, and strengthened its business in Mexico (AutoZone Mexico opened in 2003).
+As of 2013, the company’s sales are over $9 billion.

 AutoZone Survey Tips & Rewards

 The grand prize for the AutoZone survey at www.autozonecares.com is a check worth $10,000.
-This may seem like more than your average prize for a survey, but keep in mind that this survey can be taken only once by a single person, regardless whether he or she has more than one valid receipt for entry.
+This may seem like more than your average prize for a survey.
+Keep in mind that you can only take this survey only once by a single person, regardless of whether he or she has more than one valid receipt for entry.

-If for whatever reason you wish not to enter the sweepstakes, than you can do so.
+If for whatever reason you wish not to enter the sweepstakes then you can do so.
 Simply enter the survey without completing the details at the end.
-Your answers to their questions will be taken into consideration, but you will not be eligible for the grand prize.
+Your answers to their questions will be into consideration, but you will not be eligible for the grand prize.

 If you would like to take the survey in Spanish, that option is available to you.
 Simply choose the appropriate option at the beginning of the survey.
-See the How to complete the AutoZone Survey section.
+See the AutoZone Survey Steps section.